kichu12348/fastpath/README.md

 ```

 ## ⚠️ Warning
-This framework is so fast, it might cause temporal displacement.
-We're not responsible for any accidental time travel.
+This framework is so fast, it might cause temporal displacement.I ain't gonna be responsible for any accidental time travel 💀

 ## 📜 License
-MIT - Because sharing is caring! ❤️
+MIT - cuz sharing is caring! ❤️

 ## 🤓 Contributing
 Found a bug?
 Want to add a feature?
 Know how to make it even faster (is that even possible)?
 PRs are welcome!
 Just make sure your code runs faster than a caffeinated cheetah!

 ---
-Made with ❤️ and probably too much ☕
+Made wiz ❤️ by kichu